 Equipment Inspection

 The game umpires must inspect the playing equipment for both teams.
-All bats to be used in the game must be inspected for physical damage or deformity, and to confirm that each is affixed with the USA Baseball logo, and adhere to the standards outlined in the current year’s rulebook.
+All bats to be used in the game must be inspected for physical damage or deformity, and to confirm that each is affixed with the proper logo/mark per sport and rule, and adhere to the standards outlined in the current year’s rulebook.
 If any bat does not pass inspection, it is to be removed from the dugout for the duration of the game.
 The batting helmets must be NOCSAE-approved (stamped with branding on the back of the helmet); be free of cracks or other visible damage; have all padding intact and in good condition; and have no stickers or paint, except for that placed by the helmet manufacturer.
 The catcher’s equipment is to be checked for condition and fit.
 The helmet must fully cover the back of the head, and the facemask must be equipped with a dangling throat guard.
 All straps, clips, and snaps (on the helmet, shin guards, and chest protector) are to be inspected and deemed in good condition.

 Review of Tournament Eligibility Documentation